 4. Looking forward

-We recognize the selection criteria for in vitro cell models impacts the final efficacy and cost of breast cancer treatments (28).
+We recognize the selection criteria for in vitro cell models affects the final efficacy and cost of breast cancer treatments (28).
 Since the founding of cell lines as an in vitro model more than 60 years ago, the research community has fought to eradicate misidentified and cross-contaminated cell lines.
-ANSI/ATCC and NIH standards enforced by journal editors and funding agencies oblige researchers to authenticate cell lines as reliable - estimates for purchasing cell lines from a reputable vendor and annual authentication would cost ~0.2% of the budget for an NIH funded project (29).
+ANSI/ATCC and NIH standards enforced by journal editors and funding agencies oblige researchers to authenticate cell lines as reliable - estimates for purchasing cell lines from a reputable vendor and annual authentication would cost ~0.2% of the budget for an NIH funded project (15).

 These efforts have driven down the percentage of false cell line citation in patents.
-However, according to the U.S. Patent database, inventors continue to cite erroneous cell lines in patent applications.
+However, according to the U.S. patent database, inventors continue to cite erroneous cell lines in patent applications.
 The continued acceptance of patents citing false cells lines makes the system vulnerable to lengthy, costly claim disputes based on breaches of the truthfulness oath signed by the inventors - whereby if breached even unknowingly - could invalidate the claim.

 In the years that followed, more studies exposed a worrying level of cell line contaminations and misidentification, but generally fell on deaf ears until major cell line repositories began to inform clients of “false” cell lines, even withdrawing them from distribution.
-The Deutsche Sammlung von Mikroorganismen und Zellkulturen (DSMZ) repository pioneered the process in 1999 where they tested 252 human tumor cell lines stored in their repository and found that 18% of cell lines were cross-contaminated (12).
-This was followed by examining 550 human leukemia-lymphoma cell lines in 2003 where unequivocal evidence showed misidentification for 15% of them (13).
-Around the world, other repositories such as Cell Engineering Division of the Japanese research institution, RIKEN (14), and National Cell Bank of Iran (15) followed suit finding similar results.
-In 2017, an internal audit determined nearly half of the 278 cell lines used by more than 20 Chinese institutions were cross-contaminated or misidentified (6).
+The Deutsche Sammlung von Mikroorganismen und Zellkulturen (DSMZ) repository pioneered the process in 1999 where they tested 252 human tumor cell lines stored in their repository and found that 18% of cell lines were cross-contaminated (16).
+This was followed by examining 550 human leukemia-lymphoma cell lines in 2003 where unequivocal evidence showed misidentification for 15% of them (17).
+Around the world, other repositories such as Cell Engineering Division of the Japanese research institution, RIKEN (18), and National Cell Bank of Iran (19) followed suit finding similar results.
+In 2017, an internal audit determined nearly half of the 278 cell lines used by more than 20 Chinese institutions were cross-contaminated or misidentified (20).
 A majority of those misidentified cell lines allegedly established by a Chinese lab were genuinely HeLa cells or HeLa hybrids.